gobber/aima-python/README.md

 Python code for the book *[Artificial Intelligence: A Modern Approach](http://aima.cs.berkeley.edu).* You can use this in conjunction with a course on AI, or for study on your own.
 We're looking for [solid contributors](https://github.com/aimacode/aima-python/blob/master/CONTRIBUTING.md) to help.

+## Observation

+This is a altered version of the original AIMA.
+I modified some things.

 ## Structure of the Project